 Step 2: Build Your Fundamentals – DSA is King

-Here’s what’s gotta be on your radar:
+Here’s what has to be on your skill:

-- Linked lists, stacks, queues—these sound boring but show up like that one friend who never leaves.
+- Linked lists, stacks, queues—these sound boring, but show up like that one friend who never leaves.

 - Greedy algorithms, DP—these give you major flex points if you get them down.